suyogkad/Dodge-the-Bomb---JS/README.md

 1. **Objective:** Dodge the falling bombs and survive as long as possible.

-2. **Controls:** Use the left and right arrow keys to move your player left and right.
+2. **Controls:** Use the left, right, up, down arrow keys to move your player left and right.

 3. **Health:** You start with 3 lives.
 If a bomb hits you, you lose 1 life.
 If you lose all 3 lives, the game is over.